JacquesLeen/Cycling_Software/docker/readme.md

 ## Pushing data to the DB

 Since you know the credentials to the DB, it is easy to generate a connection string using `SQLAlchemy` and pushing some data through `pandas`.
 Run the code in `load_to_db_example.py` to fill the tables in the DB with dummy data.

+## Stop the project

+Go back to your terminal and input `docker-compose down` to stop the running containers.